Vulnerabilities that arise from poor governance in Distributed Ledger Technologies: Governance Properties

 \textbf{Coercion Resistance:} The work in \cite{juels2005coercion} introduced a paradigm shift in the concept of coercion-resistance.
 Prior to it, Benaloh and Tunistra introduce the notion of receipt-freeness as means to ensure voters cannot prove to a thrid party how they voted \cite{benaloh1994receipt}.
 However, the authors in \cite{juels2005coercion} consider a much more powerful adversary, one that may `demand of coerced voters that they vote in a particular manner, abstain from voting, or even disclose their secret keys'.
 They provide a formal notion of coercion resistance, and an election protocol that provably satisfies said notion.
-Note that this definition of coercion resistance partly captures censorship resistance, as the adversary may demand of the voter to abstain.
+Note that this definition of coercion resistance partly captures censorship resistance\footnote{The property of censorship resistance means it should not be possible to suppress a valid voter's ballot \cite{wahrstatter2024blockchain}.}, as the adversary may demand of the voter to abstain.
 However, it does not consider an adversary that may suppress a ballot from the tallying phase.
 A recent survey of coercion resistant voting schemes can be found in \cite{battagliola2024algebraic} in section 6.5.1, and their respective time complexities is shown in Table 6.2.
 None of these schemes are implemented on-chain.
 The authors in \cite{spadafora2020coercion} propose a coercion resistant voting protocol using blockchain to cast votes.
 They also propose a security notion of Vote Indistinguishability (VI), which is congruent to secret ballots, and show their voting protocol is VI secure.

 \textbf{Possible implementations:} for on-chain voting, DLT practitioners may implement \cite{spadafora2020coercion}.
 Alternatively, one can select any of the aforementioned e-voting schemes that are coercion resistant (for example \cite{clarkson2008civitas}), run them off-chain and notarise the result on-chain leveraging zero-knowledge proofs.
 Finally, a number of other coercion-resistant schemes have been proposed but not implemented.
 These may be implemented on-chain if the DLT of choice allows for smart contracts in layer 1, or similarly, implement them off-chain and notarise the result on-chain.